balinticha/magic-engine/Engine/Base/Debug/Commands/docs.md

 ## Overview

-The Debug Command system in MagicThing provides a runtime console interface for developers and users to interact with the game engine.
+The Debug Command system in MagicEngine provides a runtime console interface for developers and users to interact with the game engine.
 It allows for executing commands to manipulate game state, spawn entities, debug systems, and configure settings without restarting the game.

 The system is managed by `CommandManager`, which parses input and dispatches valid commands to their respective handlers.